 Making art with the fairies can truly be a magical experience.
-Recently, I decided to create a fairy journal to record my encounters with my little garden friends.
-As I continue to stitch the pages of my journal together, I have begun to play with my watercolour paints.
+Recently, I decided to start a fairy journal for the first time in many years.
+In the past, I have used this type of journal to record my magical encounters.
+I am making my new journal by hand and as I stitch the pages together, I reflect on my art journey.

 Fairy Art Challenges

-Like many, I have always loved making art about the fairies, but I wasn’t always confident in my ability to draw or paint.
-While I loved to draw pictures and tell stories about flower fairies as a little girl, by the time I entered my teen years, I lost confidence in my abilities.
-Like many children, as I grew, I wanted to be able to create realistic images of objects, peoples and places.
-I especially wanted to create more life-like fairies.
-I tried several times but when I didn’t produce the kind of image I wanted, I gave up, believing that I couldn’t do it.
+Like many, I have always loved creating art about the fairies, but I wasn’t always confident in my ability to draw or paint.
+While I loved to draw pictures and tell stories about nature spirits as a little girl, by the time I entered my teen years, I lost confidence in my abilities.
+As I grew, I wanted to create more realistic images of objects, peoples and places.
+I tried several times but when I didn’t produce the kind of art I wanted, I gave up, believing that I couldn’t do it.
 I simply just didn’t have the talent.

 Despite my challenges, I continued to write stories and enjoy the beautiful art and tales by Beatrix Potter, Cicley Mary Barker and May Gibbs.

 When I was nineteen, something magical happened.
 I was living in a semi-rural property situated on a wide-plain, sparsely populated by gum trees.
 In the house, there was a fireplace.
 One evening, I felt a sudden impulse to draw.
 Without thinking too much, I took a cold piece of charcoal from the fire and began to draw on a piece of paper.
 Within minutes, the contours of a fairy appeared.
 This was no ordinary fairy but a queen!
-Her name was her royal highest Gumnut fairy, to be exact!
+Her name was her royal highest Queen of the Eucalyptus, to be exact!

-For me, this experience was magical.
+The experience was magical.
 While sketching I wasn’t thinking of making art about fairies.
 I was just immersed in the creative flow.
-As I looked at my sketch, joy ignited my heart.
+As I looked at my very rough sketch, joy ignited my heart and I felt great love for the fairy.

 There are different ways to create.
-When I make art with a chatty and judgemental voice in my head, nothing I do works out.
+When I make art with a chatty and judgemental voice in my head, nothing I do seems to work out.
 I think the secret to making art with the fairies is to be very present and go with the flow.

 So, I can’t wait to make art in my new journal.
 For now, I am sketching.
-My latest piece is of a little gumnut girl called Avery, with her bear-like mama, the beautiful Koala.
-I will be revealing these pages on my Instagram and Facebook accounts.
-I invite you to connect with me there.
+My latest piece is of a little eucalyptus girl and her friend, Koala.

 Disclosure: Some of the links are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.